icarito/physics-with-xo/10_digital_to_analog.md

 ## Gnome Desktop, Audacity software

 In this environment we have a powerful tool, the Audacity application (version 1.3.11-beta), a free sound editor, is open source and multiplatform.
-To synthesize sounds with adjustable frequency we must select in the menu bar the option Generate/Tone, and we will be shown a dialog window where we will be able to select desired values for the parameters shown:
+To synthethize sounds with adjustable frequency we must select in the menu bar the option Generate/Tone, and we will be shown a dialog window where we will be able to select desired values for the parameters shown:

 [insert screenshot]

-With this software on XO1.5 we can sithethize sounds of frequencies between 1.00 Hz and 20 000.00 Hz (at least), with a resolution of 0.01 Hz [FOOTNOTE] For applications involving mechanical systems of forced oscillation, the synthesis of infrasound (sound with frequencies below 20 Hz) is particularly useful.
+With this software on XO1.5 we can synthethize sounds of frequencies between 1.00 Hz and 20 000.00 Hz (at least), with a resolution of 0.01 Hz [FOOTNOTE] For applications involving mechanical systems of forced oscillation, the synthesis of infrasound (sound with frequencies below 20 Hz) is particularly useful.

 ## Synthesis of sound with the XO1.75

 Inside each model of XO (XO1, XO1.5, XO1.75), a variety of minor differences can be found, including characteristics that the user might be interested to know.
-To know which model you have in your hands, you must find out the reference number called SKU (Stock-keeping unit) that is found within the battery slot of the XO as shown.
-Once it is known you may obtain the charecteristics of your variety of OLPC SKU.
+To know which model you have in your hands, you must find out the reference number called SKU (stock-keeping unit) that is found within the battery slot of the XO as shown.
+Once it is known, you may obtain the characteristics of your variety of OLPC SKU.